- September and October Calendar

 - The Enlightium Prayer Support Team leads staff and faculty in prayer each week for the school, our students, and their families.
 We encourage students to reach out to staff or faculty with prayer requests, and we encourage families to use the Prayer Request Form on our website to submit prayer requests.

 - Bible Studies are available for students in grades 3-5, 6-8, and 9-12.
-If your student is not in summer school but would like to continue with Bible Studies, you may find the Bible Study coordinator information on our Spiritual Development page.
+If your student is not in summer school, but would like to continue with Bible Studies, you may find the Bible Study coordinator information on our Bible Studies page.